codeztech-atique/codeztech-atique/README.md

 - 🎤 Tech speaker, mentor, and lifelong learner
 - 💻 Currently working on something cool 😉
 - 👯 Open to collaborating with other content creators on YouTube
-- 🥅 2025–2030 Goals: Innovating with multi-agent AI systems and building next-gen products powered by AI and ML
+- 🥅 2020–2030 Goals: Innovating with multi-agent AI systems and building next-gen products powered by AI and ML
-- ⚡ Fun fact: Love cracking jokes and pulling harmless pranks with friends 😄

 ### Connect with me: